How to reduce workers compensation claims? Updated February 2021

 3. HAVING A POST-ACCIDENT RELIEF PROCEDURE IN PLACE

-This can eventually lead to no Workers’ Compensation Claim being filed given that the treatment that the injured person received was effective and he is able to resume his work or do light-work.
+This can eventually lead to no Workers’ Compensation Claim being filed given that the treatment that the injured person received was effective and he can resume his work or do light work.
 And that brings us to the next point.

 4. AVAILABILITY OF LIGHT DUTY OPTIONS